Research

 AI and Your 2027 Budget Cycle: How to Budget for AI When You Have Never Had an AI Line Item

-Most mid-market companies fund their first AI initiative the same way they fund a conference sponsorship: someone writes a business case, the CFO approves a one
+Most mid-market companies fund their first AI initiative the same way they fund a conference sponsorship: someone writes a business case, the CFO approves a one-time expenditure, and the money disappe

 March 2026